 Mental Health in Complex Emergencies

-In the first week, the course will provide practical orientation and training to equip participants to establish and organize programs in mental health and psychosocial support (MHPSS) and strengthen adjunct applicable skills for use in complex humanitarian emergencies and relief operations, such as needs assessments, monitoring and evaluation, understanding the humanitarian context, security, and self-care.
-In the second week, students may choose from a number of three-day workshops in which particular topics relevant to humanitarian emergencies will be explored in depth, facilitated by specialists.
+The first seven days of the course will provide practical orientation and training to equip participants to establish and organize programs in mental health and psychosocial support (MHPSS) and strengthen adjunct applicable skills for use in complex humanitarian emergencies and relief operations, such as needs assessments, monitoring and evaluation, understanding the humanitarian context, security, and self-care.
+In the last three days (18 - 20 September) students may choose from a number of three-day workshops in which particular topics relevant to humanitarian emergencies will be explored in depth, facilitated by specialists.

-The course is organized by the Institute of International Humanitarian Affairs (IIHA of Fordham University in New York, in collaboration with humanitarian partners: UNHCR, the refugee agency of the United Nations and the International Medical Corp, and Peter C. Alderman Program for Global Mental Health, the mental health program of HealthRight International.
+The course is organized by the Institute of International Humanitarian Affairs (IIHA of Fordham University in New York, in collaboration with humanitarian partners: UNHCR, the refugee agency of the United Nations and the International Medical Corps.

 This course is a week-long elective course for the IDOHA and IDMHA modules of the MIHA.